 Three complementary theories of conceptual consolidation

 Three different aspects of conceptual consolidation were explored in this study.
-The first, entitled concepts as systems and variables, offers a definition and discussion about the meaning of ‘concept’.
-The second section, entitled processes of conceptual consolidation summarises the evidence resulting from each of the participants in the study.
-The final section, entitled paraphrase and vector-based learning, suggests a new analogy for recognising evidence of conceptual consolidation.
+The first, titled concepts as systems and variables, offers a definition and discussion about the meaning of ‘concept’.
+The second section, titled processes of conceptual consolidation summarises the evidence resulting from each of the participants in the study.
+The final section, titled paraphrase and vector-based learning, suggests a new analogy for recognising evidence of conceptual consolidation.

 Because these three theories describe different phases of conceptual consolidation they are both complementary and chronological.
 According to Smith (1989), any claims about a theory of concepts needs to specify, “just what kind of concepts the theory is intended to apply to” (p.
 60, original emphasis).
 Accordingly, the three theories featured here are applicable to concepts that require explanation, which are also known as explanatory concepts (Murphy, 2000; Thomas, 1977; Zif, 1983).
 These three theories are described below.